How Ennodia Works

 |---|---|---|

-| Discover | Ennodia finds installed agent CLIs and reports whether each harness is runnable. | ennodia_list_harnesses |
+| Discover | Ennodia finds installed agent command-line interface (CLI) programs and reports the runnable state of each harness. | ennodia_list_harnesses |

 | Plan | The router uses a caller-provided category when supplied, otherwise a keyword fallback, then chooses candidate harnesses. | ennodia_plan, ennodia_run |